-Whenever software is developed, it is developed based on requirements of the client.
-When you describe the business requirements, the business analyst together with the project manager defines the specifications of software based on which the final product is developed.
+Whenever a software is developed, it is developed based on the requirements of the client.
+When you describe the business requirements, the business analyst, together with the project manager, defines the specifications of the software based on which the final product is developed.

 Trouble starts because different people can interpret a given sentence written in the specification document in different ways.

-Trouble starts because different people can interpret a given sentence given in a specification document in different ways.
+Trouble starts when different people interpret a sentence given in a specification document in different ways.

-Who provides the project specifications in such excruciating detail that no anomalies can be present?
+Who provides the project specifications with such intricate details that no anomalies can be present?
 As a client, you might assume that the details are "implied" when making a general statement.

 Although lacking real code logic, prototypes can describe workflows of an application much better than any documentation can.
 The development team can easily build a prototype showing how the functionality would work in the end solution, according to how they interpret it and present it to you for inspection.

-Prototypes save time and money by improving quality of requirement specifications and bridge communication gaps.
+Prototypes save time and money by improving the quality of requirement specifications, and bridge communication gaps.

 Prototypes allow everyone to visualise the application and quickly expose missing requirements and unnecessary complexity.